and the college’s ongoing response to the COVID-19 pandemic.

-Through curricular and co-curricular initiatives, students delve into a range of subjects and develop specific capacities, such as developing a business model, pitching ideas, managing diverse teams, creating a strategic plan, managing personal and business finances, and launching a startup.
+Through curricular and co-curricular initiatives, students delve into a range of subjects and develop specific skills such as leadership, resiliency, self-reflection, selling, managing people and communication.

 We partner with academic and other departments on campus, as well as visiting experts, to infuse entrepreneurial practices and perspectives throughout the college.

 We offer opportunities for the Smith community to generate, share, test and refine their ideas through a variety of activities, including competitions, challenges, pitch contests, business model workshops, start-a-thon and trade shows.

 Kendade Hall, Mount Holyoke Campus

 The Western Mass Innovation Jam puts your design thinking strategies to use in developing ideas for potential social impact innovations.
 Not familiar with design thinking?
 Our experts will introduce you to the first step in the processgenerating an idea, determining your idea's potential value, and get you started on your journey to turning your idea into reality..

 The weekend starts with brainstorming on individual ideas and ends with final pitches for team innovations.
 Experienced innovators and entrepreneurs will help guide you through the weekend and provide feedback on final pitches.
 Organized by Mount Holyoke, Smith College and Western New England University.
 Sponsored by Peoples Bank and Bueno y Sano. *Meals and transportation provided.

 Registration Deadline: September 18 by Midnight